Problem

 SQL Server Transaction Log Usage

-Another factor to take into consideration when running index rebuilds with the ONLINE option ON is the additional space required in the transaction log.
-To see just how much extra space is used I took a backup right before my rebuild command to clear out the log.
+The transaction log requires additional space when running index rebuilds with the ONLINE option ON.
+I issued a backup right before the rebuild command to see the extra space usage.
 I then ran each rebuild command and between each rebuild I took another transaction log backup.
 Below are the results.
 You can see in both cases, clustered or no clustered indexes, each online operation generates more redo than a normal OFFLINE rebuild.

 Extra Disk Space Required During SQL Server Online Index Rebuilds